 As much as I love Italy, Italians, Italian coffee and Italian food, I don’t like their (lack of) punctuality.
 The bus didn’t arrive.
-Next one an hour later didn’t either – I guess snow makes life stop in Italy.
+The next one an hour later didn’t either – I guess snow makes life stop in Italy.
 My fingers were numb from the cold.
-There was no point in waiting longer.
+It didn’t make any sense to wait longer.

 I liked this kind of sightseeing a lot.
-A casual stroll with no rush, with no “faster, further, we still have 5 points to check off the must see list” kind of approach.
-Each place visited was a plus.
+A casual stroll with no rush, with no “faster, further, we still have 5 points to check off the must-see list” kind of approach.
+Each place we visited was a plus.
 I wasn’t supposed to be there at all… 😉

 A few hours in Milan – what to see?